-On January 1, 2019, the Company adopted International Financial Reporting Interpretations Committee ("IFRIC") Interpretation 23, Uncertainty over Income Tax Treatments.
-The Company has concluded that its current accounting policies for estimating uncertain tax positions is in line with IFRIC Interpretation 23.
+On January 1, 2019, we adopted International Financial Reporting Interpretations Committee ("IFRIC") Interpretation 23, Uncertainty over Income Tax Treatments.
+We concluded that our current accounting policies for estimating uncertain tax positions is in line with IFRIC Interpretation 23.
 The impact on adoption did not have any material impact on the consolidated financial statements.

-In addition to these adopted standards, the company analyzed the following new and revised standards and interpretations issued by the IASB and the International Financial Reporting Interpretations Committee of the IASB, as they have been adopted by the European Union, and determined they had no effect on the Company nor are they relevant to its operations:
+In addition to these adopted standards, we analyzed the following new and revised standards and interpretations issued by the IASB and the International Financial Reporting Interpretations Committee of the IASB, as they have been adopted by the European Union, and determined they had no effect on our Company nor are they relevant to its operations: